 Very good Israeli food, but probably not worth the twenty-minute drive across town for me.

 Florentin has an extremely modern and clean feel.
-With straight lines across your eyesight on the outdoor patio and tables inside, you feel like you're eating at the brand-new restaurant, it is.
-On a Wednesday afternoon around noon, they had speedy service without any issues.
-I did note that they had already run out of lamb and bagels.
-Parking was easy in the dedicated lot on the side of the building.
+With straight lines across your eyesight on the patio and tables inside, you feel like you're eating at a brand-new restaurant -- because it is.
+On a Wednesday afternoon around noon, they had speedy service, no hiccups.
+I did notice they'd already run out of lamb and bagels.
+Parking was easy in the lot next to the building.

 Dewey's Pizza Takeaway.
 Delightful Pizza and Salad.
 Dewey's is my sleeper hit.
 For $18, you get a solid 17" cheese pizza that comes in at 7.9 / 10 on my pizza scale.
 Top-notch sauce combines with a solid undercarriage and cheese.
 The middle-of-the-road crust holds it back from higher scores.